chaudhary/banking_system/README.md

 ```
 http://localhost:3000/banking/deposit?account_no=<account_no>&amount=<amount>
 ```
+Returns the final closing balance

 You can withdraw using api:
 ```
 http://localhost:3000/banking/withdraw?account_no=<account_no>&amount=<amount>
 ```
+Returns the final closing balance

 You can get to know for current balance using api:
 ```
 http://localhost:3000/banking/enquiry?account_no=<account_no>
 ```
+Returns the final closing balance

+Note:
-Note: You will be getting proper error message with status code 422 if you are making a wrong request
+You will be getting proper error message with status code 422 if you are making a wrong request